 |Allergy & Immunology||

 The ANSeR study is testing a computer algorithm that can detect seizures in newborn babies.
-The aim of ANSeR is to deliver a cotside tool that will help medical staff interpret EEG - it will be an EEG expert, available 24/7.
+ANSeR aims to deliver a cotside tool that will help medical staff interpret EEG - it will be an EEG expert, available 24/7.

-CAPTURE is a feasibility study aiming to determine if EEGs can be successfully performed in children with a reduced or altered consciousness level in the Emergency Department in Cork University Hospital within a specific time-frame and that the EEG is of good quality that can be interpreted.
-As this is a feasibility study, the EEG recording will not be used in any clinical decision making regarding the management of children at this phase of the study.
+CAPTURE is a feasibility study aiming to determine if EEGs can be successfully performed in children with a reduced or altered consciousness level in the Emergency Department at Cork University Hospital within a specific time frame and that the EEG is of good quality that can be interpreted.
+As this is a feasibility study, the EEG recording will not be used in any clinical decision-making regarding the management of children at this phase of the study.

 The CATePILLaR Study is evaluating the impact of COVID-19 restrictions on mother & baby’s health and wellbeing

-The COMBINE study will improve our understanding of how diet and gut microbiome composition influences healthy growth and neurological development in early childhood.
+The COMBINE study will improve our understanding of how diet and gut microbiome composition influence healthy growth and neurological development in early childhood.